Azure-Samples/smartbulkcopy/README.md

 2. You're using a database snapshot as the source database
 3. You're using a database set in READ_ONLY mode

-## Heaps, Clustered RowStores, Clustered ColumnStores
+## Heaps, Clustered Rowstores, Clustered Columnstores

 From version 1.7 Smart Bulk Copy will smartly copy tables with no clustered index (heaps), and tables with clustered index (rowstore or columnstore it does't matter.)

-Couple of notes for the ColumnStore:
+Couple of notes for the Columnstore:
 - Smart Bulk Copy will always use a Batch Size of 1048576 rows, no matter what specified in the configuration, in order to maximize compression and reduce number of rowgroups, as per [best pratices](https://docs.microsoft.com/en-us/sql/relational-databases/indexes/columnstore-indexes-data-loading-guidance?view=sql-server-ver15#plan-bulk-load-sizes-to-minimize-delta-rowgroups).
-- When copying a ColumnStore table, you may see very low values (<20Mb/Sec) for the "Log Flush Speed". *This is correct and expected* as ColumnStore is extremely compressed and thus the log generation rate (which is what is measured by the Log Flush Speed) is lower than with RowStore tables.
+- When copying a Columnstore table, you may see very low values (<20Mb/Sec) for the "Log Flush Speed". *This is correct and expected* as Columnstore is extremely compressed and thus the log generation rate (which is what is measured by the Log Flush Speed) is much lower than with Rowstore tables.

 ## How to use it

-Download or clone the repository, make sure you have .NET Core 2.1 installed and then create a `smartbulkcopy.config` file from the provided `smartbulkcopy.config.template`.
+Download or clone the repository, make sure you have .NET Core 3.1 installed and then create a `smartbulkcopy.config` file from the provided `smartbulkcopy.config.template`.
 If you want to start right away just provide source and destination connection strings and leave all the options as is.
 Make sure the source database is a database snapshot:

 [Create a Database Snapshot](https://docs.microsoft.com/en-us/sql/relational-databases/databases/create-a-database-snapshot-transact-sql?view=sql-server-2017)